Why My Air Compressor Is Losing Pressure

 For example, if too much air pressure is forced into a pipe, the pressure could over-stress the connecting point where the pipe begins and result in air leaks.
 As the overload persists and the component gets even weaker, the pressure could ultimately cause a rupture and render the parts unusable.

-Blowing components results in leaks.
-You probably think that leaks caused your pressure drop.
-They probably didn’t.
-Inappropriate pipe gauges, overextended pipe runs, bends, pipe interior irregularities, blockages and dirty filters probably did that.
+Many operators assume leaks cause most pressure drops, but they often come from other sources.
+Inappropriate pipe gauges, overextended pipe runs, bends, pipe interior irregularities, blockages and dirty filters usually create pressure drops.
 The leaks resulted from overloading, which was a reaction to an unacceptable pressure drop.
 If you only hunt for leaks, you are looking for the symptoms of your compressed air system problems, not the cause.
 Detecting leaks will provide evidence of failure.
 Get them replaced, but then move on to plan a long-term, cost-effective solution to your pressure drop headaches.

 How to Calculate Pressure Drop